microsoft/vscode/test/smoke/README.md

 	"outFiles": [
 		"${cwd}/out/**/*.js"
 	]
-},
+}
 ```
-2. In main.js add `--debug-brk=9999` argument to the place where `src/mocha-runner.js` is spawned.
+2. In main.js add `--debug-brk=9999` as a first argument to the place where `out/mocha-runner.js` is spawned.